PhDs in Law can be done either purely in Law or through an interdisciplinary approach. Candidates for the PhD may qualify for admission if they have:

 - Contact details of two academic referees; and

-- A 3-4 page statement of the research topic (the statement of interest form can be found here).
+- A 3-4 page statement of the research topic (the statement of interest form can be found here - or look at the required application documents page).

 Successful applicants are given probationary registration for a period of six months, during which they must finalise their thesis/dissertation proposals under the guidance of their supervisors.
 In addition, they will be required to participate in a week-long preparatory course at the beginning of the academic year.
 At the end of the period of probationary registration, final thesis/dissertation proposals must be submitted for consideration by the Faculty’s Higher Degrees Committee.
-This committee may then recommend entry into a doctoral or, alternatively, a master’s programme or a postgraduate diploma programme.
+This committee may then recommend entry into a doctoral or master’s programme.

 To assist you in identifying a possible supervisor, the three departments are listed below with their main areas of expertise.